2011 International V8 Supercars Championship: Driver changes

+Mid-season changes

+Tony D'Alberto was forced to sit out the Phillip Island 500 after being diagnosed with chicken pox.
+Taz Douglas replaced him for the event.

+Jason Bright was injured and unable to take part in Race 24 at Symmons Plains.
+Cameron McConville replaced him for the race.
+Bright later withdrew from the next race at Sandown, where he was replaced by his endurance co-driver Andrew Jones.

+Wildcard entries

 Only two endurance race wild cards were approved for 2011.
 Fujitsu Series team Miles Racing applied to run Ashley Walsh and Chaz Mostert but the team later elected not to utilise it.
 Kelly Racing entered a fifth car for the winner of the Shannons Supercar Showdown, who would co-drive with the show's narrator and experienced driver Grant Denyer.
 At the show's conclusion a week prior to the Bathurst 1000, leading Formula Ford driver Cam Waters was announced as the winner.